 If you’re new to the web space, below is the definition of a domain name and web hosting.

 Domain name: Your domain name is your blog’s address on the internet, like Google.com or IsItWP.com.
 It’s what your customers type in their browsers to access your website.
-A domain name normally costs around $14.99 per year, but we’ll show you how to get it for free later in this article.
+A domain name normally costs around $14.99 per year, but we’ll show you how to get one for free later in this article.